s32x/ovrstat/README.md

 import (
 	"log"

-	"github.com/sdwolfe32/ovrstat/goow"
+	"github.com/sdwolfe32/ovrstat/ovrstat"
 )

 func main() {
-	log.Println(goow.GetPlayerStats("pc", "us", "Viz-1213"))
+	log.Println(ovrstat.PCStats("us", "Viz-1213"))
 }
 ```

 ## Disclaimer
-goriot isn’t endorsed by Blizzard and doesn’t reflect the views or opinions of Blizzard or anyone officially involved in producing or managing Overwatch.
+ovrstat isn’t endorsed by Blizzard and doesn’t reflect the views or opinions of Blizzard or anyone officially involved in producing or managing Overwatch.
 Overwatch and Blizzard  are trademarks or registered trademarks of Blizzard Entertainment, Inc. Overwatch © Blizzard Entertainment, Inc.

 The MIT License (MIT)
 =====================

-Copyright © 2016 Steven Wolfe
+Copyright © 2017 Steven Wolfe

 Permission is hereby granted, free of charge, to any person
 obtaining a copy of this software and associated documentation